Disclaimer: We are not lawyers and Smarthistory does not offer legal advice about image use.

 Copyright that applies to the work of art itself

-If the work was created after 1923, you will need to assess what type of image rights apply to the work itself.
+If the work was created less than 95 years ago, you will need to assess what type of image rights apply to the work itself.
 This varies.
 You can usually find this information on the webpage of the institution that owns the work.

 Copyright that applies to the reproduction of the work of art